-Female victim Mako was bound and gagged in front of a deadly booby-trap contraption: a steel wire was attached to a doorknob and then to the trigger of a cross-bow.
-The target of the cross-bow was Mako.
+Female victim Masako was bound and gagged in front of a deadly booby-trap contraption: a steel wire was attached to a doorknob and then to the trigger of a cross-bow.
+The target of the cross-bow was Masako.

-When the door opened by her friend who was attempting to save her, the device was activated.
-However, the arrow barely missed Mako's head on her right side.
+When the door was opened by Nami who was attempting to rescue her, the device was activated.
+However, the arrow barely missed Masako's head on her right side.

-But as her friend advanced into the room, there was a second booby-trap: a trip-wire at shin height.
+But as Nami advanced into the room, there was a second booby-trap: a trip-wire at shin height.

-She set off another wire which sent a large blade swinging down into the left side of Mako's head.
+She set off another wire which sent a large machete blade swinging down into the left side of Masako's head.

 A Short Film About Killing (1988,